3 Types of Tiny White Worms Found in a Freshwater Aquarium

 Rhabdocoela Flatworms

-The Rhabdocoela worms that you can see in your aquarium would be a type of freshwater flatworm that feeds on bacteria and microalgae.
+These worms on fish tank glass or in the water column are a type of freshwater flatworm that feeds on bacteria and microalgae.

 These harmless flatworms will not prey on your fish or shrimp and are part of the natural ecosystem in the tank.
 You may also find the Rhabdocoela worms swarming on plants or fish that are already dead.

-Anyway, Rhabdocoela is one of the most common types of white flatworm seen in the aquarium hobby.
+Anyway, Rhabdocoela is one of the most common types of white flatworm seen in the aquarium.

 How to Identify Them?

-The Rhabdocoela flatworms are characterized by a very tiny size as they will rarely grow over 0.2 inches or 0.5 cm in length.
+The Rhabdocoela flatworms are characterized by a very tiny size as they will rarely grow over 2-5mm in length.

-Another key component to their identification is that they will slowly glide on the aquarium’s glass and will not appear to wiggle like Detritus worms.
+Another key component to their identification is that they will slowly glide on the aquarium’s glass and will not appear to wiggle like Detritus worms in fish tanks.
+Rhabdocoela worms have more erratic movement, often wriggling.

-Rhabdocoela has two round ends and does not possess the typical triangle-like head of the larger Planaria.
+Rhabdocoela has thinner, slim, and elongated body whereas planaria have much broader and distinct shape.
+Rhabdocole has two round ends and does not possess the typical triangle-like head of the larger Planaria.

 Removing Rhabdocoela Worms